companieshouse/ansible-role-ssh-key/README.md

 ## Role Variables

-The role defaults (see `defaults/main.yml`) assume that the key is being installed for the `root` user with the key name `id_rsa`, and the directory `/home/root/.ssh` will be created with suitable permissions if it doesn't already exist.
+The role defaults (see `defaults/main.yml`) assume that the key is being installed for the `root` user with key name `id_rsa`, and the directory `/home/root/.ssh` will be created with suitable permissions if it doesn't already exist.

 To skip the creation of this directory: